-- Utilize verbatims, case studies and other ministry descriptions to present their ministry to supervisors.
+- Utilize verbatims, case studies and assignments to present their spiritual caregiving to their peers and supervisor.

-- Think about groups and social structures as well as individuals in defining their ministry.
+- Think about groups and social structures as well as individuals in defining their spiritual care.

 - Be an active part of a dynamic learning group comprised of other students and supervisors, who provide opportunities for mutual supervision, care giving, challenge and appreciation.